INTRODUCTION AND POLICY STATEMENT

 RISKS IDENTIFIED AND STEPS TAKEN TO DATE

-AP had conducted initial analysis to establish where the risks in the business itself and supply chains lay and where the AP's focus needed to be.
-Based on this analysis, AP has:
+AP continues to analyse its business practices to establish which areas of the business itself and supply chains represent a risk of modern slavery and where the AP's focus should be.
+Based on this analysis, AP continues to actively:

-- Reviewed terms within our supply chain contracts
+- Review terms within our supply chain contracts

-- Created additional language to add to our agreements
+- Review and amend language added to our agreements

 AP SUPPLY CHAINS